htrc/code-of-conduct/README.md

-# code-of-conduct
+# HTRC Code of Conduct Policy
-This is a repository to provide a space to draft and allow for dialog in the creation of a code of conduct for the HTRC UnCamp and other public related events.
+This is a repository to provide a space to draft and allow for dialog in the creation of a code of conduct for the HTRC UnCamp and other HTRC related public events.
+This code of conduct was built on the backs of many others including the following resources and existing policies:

+Code4Lib Anti-Harrasment Policy - https://github.com/code4lib/code-of-conduct
+The Ada Initiative: Anti-harassment work - https://adainitiative.org/continue-our-work/conference-policies/ DLF Code of Conduct - https://www.diglib.org/about/code-of-conduct/